adarwoo/modbus_relay/docs/user_manual.md

 ## EStop mode

 The EStop relay circuit is opened on a EStop condiiton.
-When the relay controller is in EStop, the relay status is changed according to the configuration.
+When the relay controller is in EStop, the relay status is changed according to the configuration - that is, unchanged, or switched to the configured default state.
 It is no longer possible to command the relays over the modbus network.
-This will create an error.
+The command will create an 'slave_device_failure' error.
 When the EStop condition is reset (automatic, push on the reset button, or power cycle), operations resumes to normal.

 In all cases, the EStop condition can be read over the modbus network.